-As of August 15, 2018, instructors are no longer able to manually enroll or directly add students into Canvas course sites connected to PeopleSoft.
-Based on a review of the data in Moodle, University policies, legal requirements, and regulations the University must follow, there are alternate processes which are outlined in the table below.
+Instructors are not able to manually enroll or directly add students into Canvas course sites connected to PeopleSoft.
+Based on University policies, legal requirements, and regulations the University must follow, there are alternate processes which are outlined in the table below.

 Please note, the process for adding instructors and teaching assistants is not changing at this time.
 We encourage you to work with your department scheduler to update course information in PeopleSoft.
 You can still add such Instructor roles as Teaching Assistant.

 - Instructors of non-PeopleSoft course sites retain the permissions to add students and users in course administrative roles.